- Benefits and welfare rights

 Housing benefit FAQs

-Erith Benefit Office, Town Hall, Walnut Tree Road, DA8 1TL is open to the public every weekday between 9am and 5pm.
+Erith Benefit Office, Town Hall, Walnut Tree Road, DA8 1TL is open to the public Monday, Tuesday, Thursday and Friday between 9am and 5pm.
 An appointment system is in operation.

 The nearest train station is Erith, served by South Eastern trains.
 The Town Hall is on the following bus routes: 99, 229, 428, 469, B12 and B13.

-You can also hand in a claim form at the Civic Offices on the Broadway in Bexleyheath.
+You can also complete a claim form online using the self service computers available at the Civic Offices in Bexleyheath, and at local libraries.
 However, no-one will be able to help you if you have a specific query regarding benefits.
 The Civic Offices are open Monday to Friday 9am - 5pm.
 The address is:

 London Borough of Bexley